 For the region of Delft, this would be EBEC Benelux.
-Again, it is divided into Team Design and Case Study.
-Last year, the round took place in Aachen, Germany.
+Again, it is divided into Innovative Design, Case Study, but also Team Design as other groups organize that category as well.
+In 2021, the round took place in Louvain-la-Neuve, Belgium.

 European round – EBEC Final

-EBEC Final is the international engineering competition which gathers the winners of the National and Regional rounds, in a total of 120 competitors.
-In 2021 it will take place in Madrid, Spain.
+EBEC Final is the international engineering competition that gathers the winners of the National and Regional rounds, in a total of 120 competitors.
+In 2023, it will take place in Madrid, Spain.